mkillua/rolehub/README.md

 ## Documentation

-The documentation for the Vue Argon Dashboard 2 is hosted at our [website](https://www.creative-tim.com/learning-lab/vue/overview/argon-dashboard/?ref=readme-vad).
+The documentation for the Vue Role hub is hosted at our [website](https://www.creative-tim.com/learning-lab/vue/overview/argon-dashboard/?ref=readme-vad).

 ### What's included